Millat Express

-Millat Express (ملت ایکسپریس) is a passenger train operated daily by Pakistan Railways between Karachi and Lalamusa in Malakwal.
+Millat Express (ملت ایکسپریس) is a passenger train operated daily by Pakistan Railways between Karachi and Lalamusa.
 The trip takes approximately 21 hours, 30 minutes to cover a published distance of 1326 km, traveling along a stretch of the Karachi–Peshawar Railway Line, Khanewal–Wazirabad Branch Line and Shorkot–Lalamusa Branch Line.

 History

 Initially the Millat Express was operated between Karachi and Faisalabad.
 Later it was extended to Sargodha and onward to Malakwal.

 In June 2021, this train was involved in the 2021 Ghotki rail crash.